Pay your bill securely online.

 For services 10/31/19 and prior.

 Hutchinson Health recognizes the financial hardships health care needs can create.
 Providing convenient access to necessary medical care regardless of the patient’s ability to pay is important to us, and we want to help patients find a program that meets their financial needs.
-To apply for financial assistance, please download the below financial assistance forms.
+To apply for financial assistance, please download the below financial assistance forms or you can apply from your MyChart or electronic health record.

 Charity Care Program